practicaldsc/practicaldsc.github.io/final-project/datasets/recipes-and-ratings.md

 - Predict the number of minutes to prepare recipes.
 - Predict the number of steps in recipes.
 - Predict calories of recipes.

-Make sure to justify what information you would know at the "time of prediction" and to only train your model using those features.

 ---